 [&]quot;The initial accounting for the AFIN acquisition was provisionally determined and was presented as preliminary at 31 December 2020 and 30 June 2021.
 The accounting for the AFIN acquisition was provisionally determined and was presented as preliminary at 31 December 2020 and 30 June 2021.
 The accounting for the AFIN acquisition was provisionally determined and was presented as preliminary at 31 December 2020 and 30 June 2021.
 The accounting for the AFIN acquisition was provisionally determined and was presented as preliminary at 31 December 2020 and 30 June 2021.
 The accounting for the AFIN acquisition was provisionally determined and was presented as preliminary at 31 December 2020 and 30 June 2021.
 The accounting for the AFIN acquisition was provisionally determined and was presented as preliminary at 31 December 2020 and 30 June 2021.
 The accounting for the AFIN acquisition was provisionally determined and was presented as preliminary at 31 December 2020 and 30 June 2021.
-The accounting for the AFIN acquisition was presented as a final provisional acquisition and a final provisional acquisition and a final provisional acquisition and a final provisional acquisition acquisition and a final provision acquisition acquisitio The initial accounting for the Seneca acquisition was provisionally determined and was presented as preliminary at 31 December 2020.
+The accounting for the AFIN acquisition was presented as a function of the AFIN acquisition was presented as a function of the AFIN acquisition was presented as a function of the AFIN acquisition of the AFIN acquisiti The initial accounting for the Seneca acquisition was provisionally determined and was presented as preliminary at 31 December 2020.
 The accounting was finalised at 30 June 2021 and the December 2020 period has been restated accordingly Fee income correction relating to the elimination of asset management fees received on the CISs being consolidated into the Group, 31 December 2020 has been restated accordingly.